microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge05.md

 ## Success Criteria
-- Create a web app, i.e. React, Java, etc., for patient lookup by calling the Patient Search indexer API and list the results in pagineated web pages
+- You have deployed a new Patient Search web app to Azure with a lookup function to search for patient record(s) and list the search results in paginated web page(s).
-- Host the web app on Azure App Services
-- Browse to Patient Search web app and demo patient lookup
+- Browse to Patient Search web site and demo a patient lookup.

 ## Learning Resources